Dr. David Pompei, PharmD, MS

 A 2020 literature review summarized clinical outcomes of CBD or nabiximols (a whole-plant extract of CBD:THC in a 1:1 ratio) for psychiatric disorders, and found that CBD has a Grade B recommendation for ASD, social anxiety, schizophrenia, and ADHD.

-A Grade B recommendation means that clinicians are recommended to provide this service, and that there is a high certainty that this treatment provides a moderate benefit, or a moderate certainty that it provides a moderate-to-high benefit.
+A Grade B recommendation means that the US Preventive Services Task Force permits clinicians to offer or provide this service, and that there is a high certainty that this treatment provides a moderate benefit, or a moderate certainty that it provides a moderate-to-high benefit.

 So, the latest research suggests that CBD may have a moderate benefit for some individuals with ADHD.
 Can you take CBD in place of Adderall?
 That’s a question you’ll need to ask your doctor as it beyond the scope of this article.